Dodgers vs. Padres Player Props Betting Odds

-Player props are available for Freddie Freeman and Juan Soto, among others, when the Los Angeles Dodgers host the San Diego Padres at Dodger Stadium on Friday at 10:10 PM ET.
+Sportsbooks have set player props for Freddie Freeman, Juan Soto and others when the Los Angeles Dodgers host the San Diego Padres at Dodger Stadium on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!